stolksdorf/wine-n-code/lessons/00 - what is programming.md

 # What is Programming

 For this session we are going to start with the basics.
 I want to get a base foundation of thinking and terminology that we can build on.
 If this isn't new to you, you can read ahead and blitz through, maybe help out someone that is having a hard time.
-If this isn't new to you, you don't have to 'get' everything immediately.
-This shit is hard, it's like learning a brand new lanugage, it takes time and practice.
+If this is new to you, you don't have to 'get' everything immediately.
+This shit is hard, it's like learning a brand new language, it takes time and practice.
 In future session we'll be exploring more advanced topics, and you'll be directing what we cover.

 Programming or writing code, is simply writing out instructions for a machine to follow.
 A really great analogy for getting your head around it is to think of programming like writing out cooking recipes.
 Each recipe has a series of ingredients, detailed list of steps, and produces a delicious outcome.

-Programing is all about Data and the Flow of that Data.
+Programming is all about Data and the Flow of that Data.

 *Data* are things like, a list of students in a class with names, ids, and averages or a list of your favourite songs and information about them, or a list of all of your friends and how they should be paired for a secret santa.

 *Flow* is taking that data and doing things like, getting the student ids for the top three students in class, or making a playlist that's exactly 50min for a run, or finding the optimal pairings of people for a secret santa so everyone is happy.

-First we'll learn how to structure that data
+First we'll learn how to structure that data.

 ## Variables
-Variables are ways to store-named values.
+Variables are ways to store named values.
 Think of them like a bucket with a name-tag on them.
 They are defined like so:

 ```js
 var a = 6;